DarioVajda/pacman-agent/README.md

 # Pacman Agent

 The agent I have developed is saved in the ./my_team.py file.
 That is the one which should be used in the competition.
-Everything else (is not stated otherwise) in this repository is cloned from the original repo (https://github.com/aig-upf/pacman-agent).
+Everything else (if not stated otherwise) in this repository is cloned from the original repo (https://github.com/aig-upf/pacman-agent).

 # Original Readme: